How to Cut Garden Hedges Safely and Efficiently

 Which Hedge Trimmer Should I Use?

-If you’re unsure of which tools to use for the job, you should contact a specialist equipment manufacturer like the Anglia Tool Centre or your local garden centre.
+If you’re unsure of which tools to use for the job, you should contact a specialist equipment manufacturer or your local garden center.
 Hedge trimmers with petrol engines are very powerful and will allow you to move freely while you’re working.
 The updated versions usually don’t have cables to restrict you, and this also means that you don’t need to run an extension cord from a home power socket.
 Electric hedge trimmers are best for small or medium-sized gardens, and the motors are usually low-noise, making them perfect for use in noise-sensitive or residential areas.
 Most electric trimmers are also cordless.

 Cutting a Medium-Sized Hedge

 Start with the sides of the hedge, and cut vertically in sweeping, arc-shaped movements.
 If you’re using a hedge trimmer that has double-sided blades, you will also save time as you can cut in both an upwards and a downwards stroke at the same time.
 Always walk forwards rather than backward as you cut along the length of the hedge.
 When it comes to cutting the top of the hedge, hold the cutter bar at a slight horizontal angle of around ten degrees.
 You can remove the clippings with smooth scything movements.